This blog has been updated on 30th May 2018.

-I cleared the AWS Certified Developer Certification Exam and am sharing my experience about the certification in this blog post.
-We will talk bout the AWS certified Sysops in a later blog post.
+I cleared the AWS Certified Developer Certification Exam and am sharing my experience with the certification in this blog post.
+We will talk about the AWS certified Sysops in a later blog post.

-The AWS Certified Developer certification at Associate Level is now available through Kryterion testing centers.
+The AWS Certified Developer Certification at Associate Level is now available through PSI examination centers.
 The cost of the certification is $150.
-The certification has the number of questions and results are not provided immediately.
-AWS says that the results will be provided upto 8-10 weeks post the beta start date.
-Also if you fail the beta, you get a free voucher to give the exam again when it comes out of beta.
-So overall it’s a good deal, and I highly encourage giving the beta.
+The certification has number of questions and results are not provided immediately.

-Below is the summary of difference between AWS Certified Solutions Architect and AWS Certified Developer exams.
+Below is the summary of the difference between two versions of AWS Certified Developer exams.

 |Retake policy||Retake after a month.
 Up to three attempts in one year.
 Have to pay each time.||Retake after a month.
 Up to three attempts in one year.
 Have to pay each time.|

-As the AWS Developer Certification exam is designed for developers who has experience coding solutions that run on AWS infrastructure using AWS services, it has 40% weightage for “Designing and Developing” and 30% for “Deployment and Security”.
+As the AWS Developer Certification exam is designed for developers who have experience coding solutions that run on AWS infrastructure using AWS services, it has 40% weight for “Designing and Developing” and 30% for “Deployment and Security”.